aiddata/MacArthur/README.md

 Models_Cambodia.R
 - model analysis for Cambodia infrastructure sector
+- includes many models, but Stargazer code at end was used to output summary stats and results tables in the Working Paper (and so also identifies which of the models we used for the working paper)

+Models_Tanzania_Thresh10.R
+- model analysis for Tanzania infrastructure and social sector
-- includes many models, but Stargazer code at end was used to output results tables in the Working Paper (which also identifies which of the models we used for the working paper)
+- includes many models, but Stargazer code at end was used to output summary stats and results tables in the Working Paper (and so also identifies which of the models we used for the working paper)